-- 1. No doubt existed that Elymas was an evil person.
-Paul took on evil directly.
-He called Elymas, "you son of the devil, you enemy of all righteousness" He identified him as full of all kinds of deceit and trickery and directed the hand of the Lord against him striking him with blindness and therefore impeded his ungodly ministrations. - 2.
-James spoke the thoughts he formulated on the issue of what to require of Gentiles who came to faith after seeking the counsel and direction of God's Word. - 3.
-Paul had a vision of a man from Macedonia (present day Greece) standing and begging him to come to Macedonia and help them.
-God's people are able to offer the best of all help when they bring the Good News of Jesus' forgiving love and salvation. - 4.
-The spiritual perspectives of those in the Roman world of the first century might be described as an eclectic mixture of religions including witchcraft.
+- 1. The spiritual perspectives of those in the Roman world of the first century might be described as an eclectic mixture of religions including witchcraft.
 Meeting the spiritual needs of people provided a means of economic gain to many.
 Fear of financial loss caused many to oppose the Gospel.
 Participants will be able to draw ready parallels with the interest in spirituality popular in our society (horoscopes, television and movies promoting witchcraft, and the popularity of spiritual themes in books and interviews).
 Paul writes, "For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places" (Ephesians 6:12).
 Jesus Christ is the only true source of forgiveness, peace, and eternal salvation.
-Through the means of grace His Spirit also provides the strength necessary for resisting and overcoming the forces of evil (Ephesians 6:13-18). - 5.
-Paul's zeal for the God remained after his conversion.
-However, God changed him from a persecutor of the followers of Christ to missionary who labored to bring the Good News to all others. - 6.
-Perhaps Paul's discourse on righteousness, self-control and the judgment to come began to have an unsettling effect on Felix.
+Through the Means of Grace, His Spirit also provides the strength necessary for resisting and overcoming the forces of evil (Ephesians 6:13-18). - 2.
+Paul's zeal for God remained after his conversion.
+However, God channeled Paul's zeal away from his being a persecutor of the followers of Christ to his being a missionary who labored diligently to bring the Good News to all others. - 3.
+Perhaps Paul's discourse on righteousness, self-control, and the judgment to come began to have an unsettling effect on Felix.
 Such is the result of the hearing the Law.
-Mention that although Paul visited with Felix frequently after this time, God's Word makes no mention of whether Felix received the Gospel and came to faith.

-- 1. Sometimes life can seem like sailing a ship in the storm.
+Mention that although Paul visited with Felix frequently after this time, God's Word makes no mention of whether Felix received the Gospel and came to faith. - 4.
+Sometimes life can seem like sailing a ship in the storm.
 We are worried, troubled, and helpless, unable even to see clearly so that we may navigate our lives reasonably and responsibly.
-At these as at all times our loving and gracious God invites us to come to Him so that He may give us rest (Matthew 11:28-29). - 2.
-God's people mutually encourage each other's faith by speaking God's Word to one another, encouraging and supporting one another as brothers and sisters in Christ in anticipation of Christ's return (see also 1 Peter 7-11). - 3.
-Paul is speaking here of the final judgment when all people will be judged according to the actions which flow naturally out of their faith in Jesus (see also Matthew 25:31-46). - 4.
-God demonstrates His justice by placing our sins upon Jesus.
-Since Jesus has taken our sins upon Himself to pay their penalties, God places Jesus' righteousness upon us through faith. - 5.
-All who believe in Jesus are the children of Abraham.
-Like us, Abraham believed and it was "counted to him as righteousness" (Romans 4:22). - 6.
-Answers will vary somewhat.
-We might expect those who by grace endure suffering and trust in the hope Jesus provides to evidence spiritual maturity, a perspective characterized by adeptness in spiritual discernment, and a firm unshakeable sense of their identity in Christ.
+At these times, as at all times, our loving and gracious God invites us to come to Him so that He may give us rest (Matthew 11:28-29). - 5.
+God's people mutually encourage one another's faith by speaking God's Word to one another, encouraging and supporting one another as brothers and sisters in Christ in anticipation of Christ's return (see also 1 Peter 4:7-11).
+Seeing the faith, peace, and confidence the Spirit works in us as we pass through times of trial and suffering gives great encouragement to our Christian brothers and sisters. - 6.
+Paul is speaking here of the final judgment, when all people will be judged according to the actions that flow naturally out of their faith in Jesus, or the evil deeds that witness the lack of faith (see also Matthew 25:31-46).